-From Monday 14 March, Melton City Council will begin reintroducing more Key Age and Stage visits and will prioritise children from 0-8 weeks of age, Council will also provide Maternal and Child Health services to Aboriginal and Torres Strait Islander children and families, vulnerable children and families, as well as children and families with additional needs or concerns including families enrolled in the Enhanced Maternal and Child Health Program and those with COVID-19.
-The Maternal and Child Health service capacity will be reviewed, and further advice will be provided by the end of May 2022.
+From the week commencing 6 June, Melton City Council will prioritise children from 0-8 weeks of age, Council will also provide Maternal and Child Health services to Aboriginal and Torres Strait Islander children and families, children and families experiencing vulnerability, as well as children and families with additional needs or concerns including families enrolled in the Enhanced Maternal and Child Health Program and those with COVID-19.